grueneschweiz/weblingservice/readme.md

 Yupii, you're nearly done.
 Just add the `WEBLING_API_KEY`, `WEBLING_FINANCE_ADMIN_API_KEY`, `WEBLING_BASE_URL` to the `.env` file and you're ready to go.
-From now on, you can just start up the stack with a single `docker-compose up -d`, without repeating all the commands from above.
+From now on, you can just start up the stack with a single `docker compose up -d`, without repeating all the commands from above.

 ### Docker Cheat Sheet

-- Start up: `docker-compose up -d`
+- Start up: `docker compose up -d`
-- Shut down: `docker-compose down`
+- Shut down: `docker compose down`
 - Execute Laravel CLI commands (enter container): `docker exec -it wsapp bash` use `exit` to escape the container.
-- Add dependency using composer: `docker-compose run wsapp composer require DEPENDENCY`
+- Add dependency using composer: `docker compose run wsapp composer require DEPENDENCY`

 ### Tooling